JoshuaKGoldberg/remove-dependencies/README.md

 ```

 `remove-dependencies` exports a `removeDependencies` function that takes in any number of package names to remove from your `package.json`.
-It will return an object with all requested dependencies removed from `dependencies`, `devDependencies`, and `peerDependencies`.
+It will return an object with all requested dependencies removed from `dependencies` and `devDependencies`.

 ```ts
 import { removeDependencies } from "remove-dependencies";